zkVerify/zkverifyjs/README.md

 ## Verifying a Batch of Proofs

-You submit an array of proofs as long as they are all of the same proof type and proof generation method.
+You can submit a batch of proofs as an array of proof objects.

+- All proofs must be the same `ProofType` and proof config (e.g. groth16 created with snarkjs using bn254 curve).

 ```shell
 const { events, transactionResult } = await session